korean conversation

 8. 어디에서 일해요?
 (Eodieseo ilhaeyo?) — Where do you work?

 This is a very common question in South Korea.
 It’s one of the first questions you can expect someone to ask you.
-It isn’t considered rude, but rather quite polite.
+And it isn’t considered rude, but actually quite polite!

 Example conversation: